ceymard/dory/README.md

     - Container name, container id
     - Server name (on which host the container was)
     - Whether the container is orphaned or not (as in ; the container that was being backuped disappeared from the machine)
-    - Description of the container
+    - Description of the container (or the container name if unavailable)
     - List of all the possible restore points, along with descriptions for those that had one
 * Restore a backup into another container (of a specific time) (maybe with a pub/sub thing? maybe we just want *one* web server and several slaves that just listen to google's pub/sub protocol)
 * Delete a useless backup